NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

 - The most important features of the settings file are described in the :doc:`settings file <dev_settings_quick>` and documented in full detail on the :doc:`reference page <ref_settings>`.

-- Variables are specified in the settings file in a model-independent way, using `CF convention <http://cfconventions.org/>`__ standard terminology wherever possible.
-If your POD requires derived quantities that are not part of the standard model output (e.g., column weighted averages), you should incorporate necessary preprocessings for computing these from standard output variables into your POD’s code.
-POD may request variables outside of the CF conventions (by requiring an exact match on the variable name), but this will severely limit the situations in which your POD will be run.
+- Variables are specified in the settings file following `CF convention <http://cfconventions.org/>`__ wherever possible.
+If your POD requires derived quantities that are not part of the standard model output (e.g., column weighted averages), incorporate necessary preprocessings for computing these from standard output variables into your code.
+POD are allowed to request variables outside of the CF conventions (by requiring an exact match on the variable name), but this will severely limit the POD's application.

-- Some of the variables your POD requests may be unavailable or without the requested frequency (or other characteristics).
+- Some of the requested variables may be unavailable or without the requested characteristics (e.g., frequency).
 You can specify a *backup plan* for this situation by designating sets of variables as *alternates* if feasible: when the framework is unable to obtain a variable that has the ``alternates`` attribute in ``varlist``, it will then (and only then) query the model data source for the variables named as alternates.

-- If no alternates are defined or the alternate variables are also unavailable, the framework concludes that it’s unable to run the POD on the provided model data.
-Your POD will not be executed, and an error message listing the missing variables will be presented to the user in your POD’s entry as ``error log`` in the top-level results page ``index.html``.
+- If no alternates are defined or the alternate variables are also unavailable, the framework will skip executing your POD, and an ``error log`` will be presented in ``index.html``.

 Once the framework has determined which PODs are able to run given the model data, it prepares the necessary environment variables, including directory paths and the requested variable names (as defined in ``src/filedlist_$convention.jsonc``) for PODs' operation.

 - Actually, at this step, the framework also checks the PODs' observational/supporting data under ``inputdata/obs_data/``.
-If the directory of any of the PODs in ``pod_list`` is missing, the framework would just crash with error messages showing on the terminal.
+If the directory of any of the PODs in ``pod_list`` is missing, the framework would just *crash* with error messages showing on the terminal.
+Note that the framework only checks the presence of the directory, but not the files therein.

 Example diagnostic
 ^^^^^^^^^^^^^^^^^^

-The example POD uses only one model variable in its `varlist <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/d8d9f951d2c887b9a30fc496298815ab7ee68569/diagnostics/example/settings.jsonc#L46>`__: surface air temperature, recorded at monthly frequency.
+The example POD uses only one model variable in its `varlist <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/d8d9f951d2c887b9a30fc496298815ab7ee68569/diagnostics/example/settings.jsonc#L46>`__: @@@surface air temperature, recorded at monthly frequency.

-- If you add ``example`` to ``pod_list`` and try to run the framework, it will crash because the directory for observational/supporting data doesn't exist.
+1. If you add ``example`` to ``pod_list`` (using the ``QBOi.EXP1.AMIP.001`` case) and try to run the framework, it will crash because the directory for observational/supporting data doesn't exist.

-- Create an empty ``example`` directory under ``inputdata/obs_data/``.
-Now the framework can run but would skip the example POD.
+2. Create an empty ``example`` directory under ``inputdata/obs_data/``.
+Now the framework can run the example POD, which cannot produce results for observations.

 Step 3: Runtime environment configuration
 -----------------------------------------